Since receiving this book, I have reread half a dozen times

 - Worm bin (one of my favorites!)

-- Quick hoops (this has been fantastic as I’m on the northern edge of zone 5)
+- Quick hoops (this has been fantastic as I’m on the

 - Garden rotation (good advice for keeping it simple)